chicio/Sales-Taxes/README.md

 This is the text of the problem:
 >Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.
 > &nbsp;
 > When I purchase items I receive a receipt which lists the name of all the items and their price (including tax), finishing with the total cost of the items, and the total amounts of sales taxes paid.
-The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.
+The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax. <br/>
->
 >Write an application that prints out the receipt details for these shopping baskets...
 >
 >INPUT:
 >
->Input 1:
+><ul>Input 1:
-> 1 book at 12.49
+> <li>1 book at 12.49 </li>
-> 1 music CD at 14.99
+> <li>1 music CD at 14.99</li>
-> 1 chocolate bar at 0.85
+> <li>1 chocolate bar at 0.85</li>
->
+> </ul>
 > &nbsp;
 >
 >Input 2: